frnsys/port.py/README.md

 ## Configuration

-The new site process will walk you through the basic configuration, which creates a JSON file in the `~/.port` folder.
-You can edit this JSON file to update your config, or add in arbitrary data which gets passed to your templates as a dictionary called `site_data`.
+The new site process will walk you through the basic configuration, which creates a yaml file in the `~/.port` folder.
+You can edit this yaml file to update your config, or add in arbitrary data which gets passed to your templates as a dictionary called `site_data`.

 ## Miscellany